stdio-cz/mhmp_mapk_integration-engine/README.md

 For generating documentation run `npm run generate-docs`.
 Typedoc source code documentation is located in `docs/typedoc`.

 More documentation in `docs/`.
-Mainly `new_dataset_integration.md` for description on how to add a new dataset.
+Mainly `new_dataset_integration.md` for description on how to add a new dataset and `configuration_files.md` for description on how properly work with config files.

 ## Contribution guidelines